 When the factory floor kanban bin empties, the kanban system sends a signal to the factory store or internal warehouse for kanban replenishment – which signals the supplier to do the same.
 In some high volume operations, a kanban size might be a single production run, while the supplier is mandated to have two or more kanban bins available.
 This also happens if the supplier has a long lead time for their replenishment of the bin.

-Most optimized supply chains have kanban within its core processes.
+Most optimized supply chains have kanban within their core processes.
 Kanban needs an accurate inventory in order to be effective, so other tools like cycle counting and physical inventories need to be integrated.
-Learn about agile supply chain.
+It's also helpful to learn about agile supply chain.